Can offenders travel out of state?

 Are sex offenders required to register?

 Yes.
-When a sex offender is convicted of certain registerable offenses, immediate registration is required.
-They are subsequently required to verify their residence quarterly, and/or to immediately report any change of address, at their local police department.
+When a sex offender is convicted of certain registrable offenses, immediate registration is required.
+They are subsequently required to verify their residence quarterly and/or to immediately report any change of address to their local police department.

 Do you have to be sentenced in order to go to the SAI Boot Camp?

 Yes.
 A probationer must be sentenced with a special condition that he or she completes the SAI Boot Camp program and the SAI Boot Camp aftercare program in order to be involved in the program.

 What is the boot camp aftercare program?
 Is it required of all probationers after they finish the 90 days at the SAI Boot Camp?

 The SAI Boot Camp and SAI aftercare program consist of three phases.
 Phase one is 90 days spent at the SAI Boot Camp in Chelsea, Michigan.
 Phase two is a combination of a 30-day residential substance abuse treatment program and 90 days on electronic monitoring.
 If a defendant does not exhibit a need for residential substance abuse treatment, the 30-day residential treatment program can be waived and the probationer will participate in electronic monitoring for 120 days.
 Phase three consists of five months of intensive probation.